 Professor of Piano

-GERALD LEE is Professor of Piano at West Liberty University, West Liberty, WV, where he has been a full-time faculty member since 2002.
+GERALD LEE is Professor of Piano at West Liberty University (West Liberty, West Virginia), where he has been a full-time faculty member since 2002.
+He won the 2007-08 Excellence in Professional Activity Award at WLU.
 He earned three piano performance degrees: Bachelor of Music, Master of Music, and Doctor of Musical Arts from Illinois Wesleyan University, Indiana University, and the University of Michigan in Ann Arbor, respectively.

 Dr. Lee was a winner in the 2009 Pittsburgh (Pennsylvania) Concert Society Major Auditions.
 In addition, he won 1st place in the 2002 National Society of Arts and Letters Piano Competition (Lansing, Michigan), 2nd place in the 2002 National Finals of the MTNA (Music Teachers’ National Association) Collegiate Artists’ Piano Competition (Cincinnati, Ohio), and 3rd place in the 2003 International Beethoven Piano Sonata Competition (Memphis, Tennessee).